There’s something about an old attraction that is really fascinating.

 How much does the Land of Oz cost?

-At the time of this writing, general admission is $55 to enjoy the park during the Autumn at Oz festival, and VIP tickets start at $68.
+However, at the time of this writing, general admission is $55 to enjoy the park during the Autumn at Oz festival.

 Of course, prices are subject to change.
 Be sure to visit their website for the most up-to-date information on pricing and events.

-The Land of Oz is located at 2669 Beech Mountain Parkway in North Carolina.
+The festival at Land of Oz is located at 2669 Beech Mountain Parkway in North Carolina.

 Beech Mountain, not far from Banner Elk, is best known for the Beech Mountain Resort, which offers skiing in the Blue Ridge Mountains during the winter season.